pymeasure/pyleco/README.md

 It is recommended to install the package editable, though.
 That way, a file import will redirect to the files in this directory, however they will be at import time.
-That allows to update PyLECO by just pulling the latest master branch, or to develop for PyLECO.
+That allows to update PyLECO by just pulling the latest main branch, or to develop for PyLECO.
 In order to do an editable install, execute `pip install -e .` in this folder.

 The package is imported as `pyleco` in python files.